mchaffin17/AirPollutionFinalProject/README.md

 ·       Can we use data on weather, demographics, transportation, etc. to predict a city’s pollutant profiles?<br>
 ·       Can specific policy recommendations be made based on a city’s pollutant profile?<br.

+##Key Findings
+Based on our analysis, air quality appears to be a composite of many features, some related to human activity and some related to environmental sources.
+The relative contribution of these two sources seems to vary across pollutants which has implications about how to design effective overall air quality interventions.
+Using multiple modeling approaches, we find that some pollutant concentrations, such as NO2 and O3, are easier to predict than others.<br>
+·       Airborne NO2, PM2.5, and O3 of cities can be somewhat predicted based on demographic and weather features, but PM10, CO, and SO2 are not well described from these characteristics<br>
+·       Prediction models based on US cities do not extend well to French cities<br>
+·       The relative importance of anthropogenic and environmental factors to air pollutant concentrations varies between pollutants<br>
+·       Distinct types of cities exist that can be characterized by their particular pollutant profiles<br>
+        ·       These clusters can be differentiated by liquid precipitation, air pressure, temperature, and land area<br>
+·       Differential patterns of missing pollutant data for US cities made imputation of clusters unreliable.<br>
+·       When French cities were clustered with the same method, their pollutant profiles looked reasonably similar to the clustered US pollutant profiles.

 ##Notebooks in this repository
 There are several ipython notebooks in this repository.
 These are designed to break up the individual sections of the project into smaller, self-contained processes.
 To follow the project process, the optimal order to view these files is:<br>
 1. DataCollection&Cleaning.ipynb<br>